-- 5.3 Root Protection Area (RPA) AIA LOW RPA potential damage can all be managed through the installation of tree protective fencing, as designed by an Arboriculturist will ensure no significant long-term adverse impact will occur to any of the retained trees. - 5.4 Tree surgery work AIA LOW Some branch/stem reduction pruning work will be required to facilitate this proposed scheme, as detailed in the tree protection plan (Appendix 4).
+- 5.1 The following Arboricultural Impact Assessment has been made for the proposed development design. - 5.2 Tree Loss AIA N/A No trees are required to be removed to facilitate the construction of the proposed development design. - 5.3 Root Protection Area (RPA) AIA LOW - RPA potential damage can all be managed through the installation of tree protective fencing, arboricultural watching brief for sewer trench excavation works within RPA etc., as designed by an Arboriculturist will ensure no significant long-term adverse impact will occur to any of the retained trees. - 5.4 Tree surgery work AIA LOW Some minor branch reduction/branch lifting pruning work will be required to facilitate this proposed scheme, as detailed in the tree protection plan (Appendix 4).
 This work will be carried out to the British Standard 3998:2010 tree work recommendations.
-Adhering to this standard will ensure no adverse impact on these trees' long-term health or visual amenity. - 5.5 Future Tree Pressures AIA LOW - Overall, the design has considered the size and value of the trees on this site to minimise any future pressures to heavily prune or fell the higher-value trees. - 5.6.1 Conclusion AIA LOW (including landscape planting mitigation) The site has several Arboricultural constraints that must be considered in the development design phase.
-Four trees are identified to be removed to facilitate the construction of the proposed development design.
-One of these trees identified for removal is low-quality trees (C Category).
-This tree should not present a constraint on developing the site.
-Removing the three moderate-quality roadside trees (B Category) will require mitigation by suitable compensatory tree planting and surrounding practical woodland management (i.e. invasive species removal etc.).
+Adhering to this standard will ensure no adverse impact on these trees' long-term health or visual amenity. - 5.5 Future Tree Pressures AIA LOW / MODERATE - Overall, the design has considered the size and value of the trees on this site to minimise any future pressures to heavily prune or fell the higher-value trees. - 5.6.1 Conclusion AIA LOW - The site has several Arboricultural constraints that must be considered in the development design phase.
+No trees are required to be removed to facilitate the construction of the proposed development design. - 5.6.2 The construction of the proposed development, whilst complying with the tree protection scheme as detailed in section 6, will ensure that no significant long-term adverse Arboricultural impact occurs on the health of any retained trees on or adjacent to this site or the long-term amenity of the area.